PSLmodels/ParamTools/docs/source/readme.rst

 How to install ParamTools
 -------------------------

-Install from PyPI:
+Install with conda:

 ::

-   conda install paramtools -c pslmodels
+   conda install -c conda-forge paramtools

 Install from source: